mat-sz/mat-sz/README.md

 #### Who am I?

 I'm a full stack web developer and a UI/UX designer.
-I currently work with React.js (with TypeScript) at Zalando.
+I currently work with React.js (with TypeScript) as a Lead Architect at Huawei (since 2023).
 I also work with node.js (for the backend) for nearly all of my personal projects.

 Although most of my project utilize React and TypeScript, I still am able to work with vanilla JavaScript.
 TypeScript is a tool that saves me countless hours allowing to focus on development of new features instead of having to debug somewhat confusing JavaScript behavior.